The Douro Valley

 In Porto, you can visit the cellars, learn how the wines are produced, and enjoy a Port Wine tasting session.

-However, it is in the Douro Valley where you can live the whole experience.
+However, it is in the Douro Valley Wineries where you can live the whole, real experience.

-Visit a “Quinta” (the Portuguese equivalent of estates, where grapes are grown), walk through its vineyards, enjoy the fantastic views, and taste the best wines of the Douro region, that's what you want to experience.
+Visiting a “Quinta” (the Portuguese equivalent of estates, where grapes are grown), walk through its vineyards, enjoy the fantastic views, and taste the best wines of the Douro region, that's what you want to experience.
 And it is something we highly recommend doing as a day trip from the city.

 On a road with unique landscapes, it takes about an hour and a half by car.
 The only disadvantage is that you won't be able to extend your tasting if you have to drive back.